 Professor Markell currently serves on EPA’s National Advisory Committee for the NAFTA Environmental Commission and on the Environmental Law Advisory Group for the Organization of American States Department of Sustainable Development.
 He is a member of Florida’s Statewide Community Resiliency Focus Group and its Building Resilience Against Climate Effects (BRACE) Technical Advisory Group.

-Professor Markell previously served as the first Director of the Commission for Environmental Cooperation’s Submissions on Enforcement Matters Unit, as Acting Deputy Commissioner for the New York Department of Environmental Conservation’s Office of Environmental Remediation and as Director of DEC’s Division of Environmental Enforcement.
-He also served as a trial attorney with the United States Department of Justice's Environmental Enforcement Section and as a lawyer with U.S. EPA Region 1 (New England).
-Professor Markell has also been a mediator and expert witness and served as an External Advisor to the Government of Canada’s Office of the Auditor General.
+Professor Markell previously served as the first Director of the NAFTA Environmental Commission’s Submissions on Enforcement Matters Unit, as Acting Deputy Commissioner for the New York Department of Environmental Conservation’s Office of Environmental Remediation and as Director of DEC’s Division of Environmental Enforcement.
+He also was an attorney with the United States Department of Justice's Environmental Enforcement Section and with U.S. EPA Region 1.
+Professor Markell has been a mediator and expert witness and served as an External Advisor to the Government of Canada’s Office of the Auditor General.

-Professor Markell served as Associate Dean for Academic Affairs at the College of Law for the 2007-2008 academic year and currently is the Associate Dean for Environmental Programs.
+Professor Markell was Associate Dean for Academic Affairs at the College of Law for the 2007-2008 academic year and currently is the Associate Dean for Environmental Programs.
 Prior to joining the faculty at Florida State Law in 2002, Professor Markell was a professor at Albany Law School.
 He has been a visiting professor at the University of Virginia School of Law and at Lewis and Clark College of Law.